Good returns from whisky maturation have been achieved over many years, but only distillers and blenders have been able to benefit.

 Each of these figures was for an equal holding of typical malt and grain whiskies.
 Mixed together before bottling they make blended Scotch.

-Industry broking data (2006-2015) from the Scotch Whisky Industry Review (supplied by kind permission of Alan S Gray).
+Industry broking data (2007-2016) from the Scotch Whisky Industry Review (supplied by kind permission of Alan S Gray).
 The data shown are net of trading commission, storage costs and evaporation.
+The cost of wood is not included.

 Of course, we cannot guarantee you will make money.